 What is a BOO Kit, you ask?

-Let me share with you how I first came to learn of a BOO Kit.
-Seven years ago this September we moved into our current neighborhood.
+Let me share with you how I first came to learn of it.
+In September 2006 we moved into our current neighborhood.
 One night in October, our doorbell rang – but no one was there.
 Instead, we found a little treat bag decorated for Halloween, with a “You’ve Been BOO’d!” sign.

 A BOO Kit is filled with Halloween treats and goodies, and dropped off on the front porch, after dark, with a little “ding dong & dash” stealth.